Jbwasse2/dotfiles/scripts/README.md

 ### Helper Scripts

+getImage - returns the location of an image in an interactive menu.
+Can give input of directory, otherwise will use directory it is called in

 prompt - Creates a yes/no prompt with dmenu.
 First argument should be what the user is prompted with and second is what happens if the user selects "yes".
 For example I use this for shutting down my computer. "bindsym $mod+Shift+e exec ~/.scripts/prompt 'You pressed the exit shortcut.
 Do you really want to exit i3?
 This will end your X session.' 'i3-msg exit'"